 Fannie Mae's accrued postretirement health care plan obligation for the years ending December 31, 1998, and 1997 was \$32 million and \$27 million, respectively.
 The net postretirement health care costs were \$8 million in 1998, \$6 million in 1997 and \$7 million in 1996.
 In determining the net postretirement health care cost for 1998, a 5.5 percent annual rate of increase in the per capita cost of covered health care claims was assumed for 1998; the rate was assumed to decrease gradually to 4.5 percent over four years and remain at that level thereafter.
-The health care cost for 1997, a 6.25 percent annual rate of increase in the per capita cost of covered health care cost for 1997; the rate was assumed to decrease gradually to 4.75 percent over five years and remain at that level thereafter in the per capita cost of covered health care cost for 1997; the rate was assumed to decrease gradually to 4.75 percent over five years and remain at that level thereafter.
+The health care cost trend rate assumption has a significant effect on the amounts reported.
+In determining the net postretirement health care cost for 1997, a 6.25 percent annual rate of increase in the per capita cost of covered health care claims was assumed for 1997; the rate was assumed to decrease gradually to 4.75 percent over five years and remain at that level thereafter.
 To illustrate, increasing the assumed health care cost trend rates by one percentage point in each year would increase the accumulated postretirement benefit obligation as of December 31, 1998 by \$6 million and the aggregate of the service and interest cost components of net postretirement health care cost for the year by \$1 million.